Lakshmikha/Lakshmikha/README.md

 <h1 align="center">Hi 👋, I'm Lakshmikha</h1>
 <h3 align="center">Someone who's interested in all things tech!!!</h3>

-- 🌱 I’m currently learning **machine learning algorithms, with a little web development on the side and a pinch of web scraping.**
+- 🌱 I’m currently learning **AI/ML, with a little web development on the side.**

 - 💬 Ask me about **anything :)**